-- Class 05 Wildlife Identification, Ages 8-11 years old - Class 06 Wildlife Identification, Ages 12-14 years old - Class 07 Wildlife Identification, Ages 15 & over
+Class 05 Wildlife Identification, Ages 8-13 years old Class 06 Wildlife Identification, Ages 14 yrs. & over

-- 1. One exhibit per class. - 2.
-It is recommended exhibitor should attend at least one of the several Hunting & Wildlife educational clinics that will be offered by 4-H starting in November. - Depicting an area of Michigan plant or animal information presented in one of three presentations: Photo Journal - 10 or more photos and narrative describing the photos.
+- 1. One exhibit per class. - It is recommended exhibitor should attend at least one of the several Hunting & Wildlife educational clinics that will be offered by 4-H starting in November. - 3.
+Depicting an area of Michigan and its wildlife animal information presented in one of three presentations: - 4.
+Depicting hunter safety information presented in one of three presentations:

+Photo Journal - 10 or more photos and narrative describing the photos.